SalesforceSFDC/Search/README.md

       * Retrieve multiple objects and fields efficiently, and the objects might or might not be related to one another.
       * Retrieve data for a particular division in an organization using the divisions feature, and you want to find it in the                      most efficient way possible.
 ```

+*  Salesforce Federated Search allows you to make the global search box an external search engine.
+When Federated Search is set up, we transfer the user’s query to the external engine, which searches the external sources.
+The results are returned right in the Salesforce search results.
+We do this through the Salesforce Federated Search connector.
+The connector is built using the OpenSearch specification, so you can plug in any search engine that conforms to this industry standard.